rihemebh/Security-cheat-sheet/README.md

 DLP : Discrete logarithm problem : find s so that x = g^s mod m

 **Public infos**:
+//  to be continued
 ### ELGamal
 DLP : Discrete logarithm problem
+// to be continued

 ## Hash
 Hash is used to garantee Integrity : We use non-bijective functions to hash the message